torvalds/linux/Documentation/arch/x86/amd-memory-encryption.rst

 	  Supported and bit 23 of MSR_AMD64_SYSCFG is set.

 	- Active:
-	  Supported, Enabled and the Linux kernel is actively applying the encryption bit to page table entries (the SME mask in the kernel is non-zero).
+	  Supported, Enabled and the GNU/Linux kernel is actively applying the encryption bit to page table entries (the SME mask in the kernel is non-zero).

 SME can also be enabled and activated in the BIOS.
-If SME is enabled and activated in the BIOS, then all memory accesses will be encrypted and it will not be necessary to activate the Linux memory encryption support.
+If SME is enabled and activated in the BIOS, then all memory accesses will be encrypted and it will not be necessary to activate the GNU/Linux memory encryption support.

 If the BIOS merely enables SME (sets bit 23 of the MSR_AMD64_SYSCFG), then memory encryption can be enabled by supplying mem_encrypt=on on the kernel command line.
-However, if BIOS does not enable SME, then Linux will not be able to activate memory encryption, even if configured to do so by default or the mem_encrypt=on command line parameter is specified.
+However, if BIOS does not enable SME, then GNU/Linux will not be able to activate memory encryption, even if configured to do so by default or the mem_encrypt=on command line parameter is specified.